Coto School Finder | Study in Japan

 In this guide, we’ll break down everything you need to know about age requirements to study in Japan, including minimum and maximum ages, visa rules, and tips for applying at any stage of life.

-Minimum Age to Study in Japan
+What is The Minimum Age to Study in Japan?

 Japan Student visa - age limit to study in Japan